tonazaar/ipfsprivate/README.md

 ```

-The above two steps show how to detup a default IPFS nodes
+The above two steps show how to setup a default IPFS nodes

 - The points to note are, the location of config file